eoxley/Blociq/scripts/BUILDING_TODOS_SETUP.md

 3. Check the console for any error messages

 ## 📞 Next Steps
+1. Choose the appropriate SQL script (with or without RLS)
-1. Execute the SQL script in Supabase dashboard
+2. Execute the SQL script in Supabase dashboard
-2. Run the verification script
+3. Run the verification script
-3. Test the web interface
+4. Test the web interface
-4. Report any remaining issues
+5. Report any remaining issues

 ## 🔗 Useful Links
 - Supabase Dashboard: https://supabase.com/dashboard